 “Wow.
-I feel we failed them,” I admitted.
+I feel like we failed them,” I admit.
 “Maybe the infomercial we’re working on needs to move past just getting the homeless kids off the street.”

 “Well, I’m only here for a few days.
 When Father Frank comes back from Miami, let’s all get together and make sure we stay on the right path.”

-Aaron’s father was still my fan.
+Aaron’s father is still a fan.
 “I was so pleased you chose my son to be a leader last Passover.
 Again you are enlisting him.
 You make me so proud of him.
 But he’s still on restriction for staying out all night.”

-Aaron and Paul took us to the shelter where we spoke individually with many kids who wanted to tell us what it was like for them.
-Having been on the streets, they naturally were suspicious of adults.
-That blanket suspicion prevented them from sharing with staff any specific problems they encountered.
-A code of silence was allowing abuse to fester.
-I was determined to root out abuse but had no plan to counter this code.
+Aaron and Paul takes us to the shelter where we speak individually with many kids who want to tell us what it’s like for them.
+Having been on the streets, they naturally are suspicious of adults.
+That blanket suspicion prevents them from sharing with staff any specific problems they encounter.
+A code of silence is allowing abuse to fester.
+I’m determined to root out abuse but have no plan to counter this code.

-Jack wanted me to stay longer than the time the moms had allowed for me to be in New York.
-I was reluctant to manipulate the moms.
-Instead, we agreed he would spearhead the reforms and work with Andy on the portraits and multi-media exhibition about Jace’s Place.
-I would remain in constant contact from Iowa.
+Jack wants me to stay longer than the time the moms allowed for me to be in New York.
+I’m reluctant to manipulate the moms.
+Instead, we agree he will spearhead the reforms and work with Andy on the portraits and multi-media exhibition about Jace’s Place.
+I’ll remain in constant contact from Iowa.

 “Do you want to go back to Iowa with me?
 I can come back here eventually but I love my family too much to want to leave them now.”

-He opened his mouth to speak, but nothing came out.
-His eyes got wide.
-Jace told me he had regressed and needed me to take him home.
+He opens his mouth to speak, but nothing comes out.
+His eyes get wide.
+Jace tells me that Jack has regressed and needs me to take him home.

 “We have to leave.
 I’ll call when Father Frank arrives.
 This has been instructive.”

 “Is Jack alright?”
-Aaron sensed something was wrong.
+Aaron senses something wi wrong.

 “He’s still not fully recovered.
 I need to take him home.”

-Jack started silently crying.
-The boys instantly embraced him.
-I saw him relax.
+Jack starts silently crying.
+The boys instantly embrace him.
+I se him relax.

-We walked across Central Park, hand in hand.
-A photographer must have seen us, as we reappeared on Page Six the next morning.
-Once we were in the lobby, a younger boy and girl came up to us.
+We walk across Central Park, hand in hand.
+A photographer must have seen us, as we reappear on Page Six the next morning.
+Once we’re in the lobby, a younger boy and girl come up to us.

-“Why are you holding hands?” the boy asked, with a marked North England accent
+“Why are you holding hands?” the boy asks, with a marked North England accent

 “A rhyme in time rings true.”